Romel315/ubuntu-lazymux/README.md

 - [x] Termux
 - [x] Probably every thing that can hold python3 and apt.

-> Working also in arch linux after replacing some shit
+> Working also in arch linux after replacing package management shit